 In addition, if you choose to start a business over taking on a second job – and choose the right business model – then learn how to market correctly and spend enough time on marketing, you will eventually find that you are earning more and more income for the same amount of work.

 The disadvantage of this path to financial independence is that it can be more stressful.
-Perhaps the wife wants to stay home with the kids.
+Perhaps the wife wants to stay home with the kids (and not build a blog or YouTube channel, or sell on Etsy).
 Or in order to build an eBay business, you have to stay up late every night and you don’t want to have to come home from your day job and work on a business.

 The best of both worlds

 I believe in living frugally because it represents good stewardship over the planet.
 When you live frugally, you produce less waste which leads to a happier Earth.

 However, I don’t expect everybody to go to the extremes that my husband and I have.
 And you can certainly achieve early financial independence without doing so – we could have stayed in our high-property-tax, energy-sucking suburban house and still been financially independent.

 So how about merging the two paths described above?
 At least live below your means as you work a day job, then spend an hour or so during the evenings and three to four hours on the weekend building some sort of online business.
 Unless you’re going to sell stuff on eBay, starting a business online requires very little overhead and no inventory.
 This is a low-stress way to add a second stream of income to your main stream.
 If you keep at it, the income from your home business may eventually exceed that of your day job and allow you to quit it.

 Just remember: except what you need to pay income tax, sock away all the profit from this side gig so that you can build your nest egg as fast as you can.
 Need help organizing and working toward your goals?
 Check out the planner I created, entitled, My Abundant Life Planner-Journal.

 Want some free e-books to help you reach your financial goals?
 Click here to grab your copies now.

 To your success!